hrlai/Lai_et_al_2021_EcolLett_Trait_Age/README.md

 Welcome!
 This is a repository for the data and models in our paper:

-> Lai H. R., Craven D., Hall, J., Hui F. K. C., van Breugel, M. (2021)
+> Lai H. R., Craven D., Hall, J. S., Hui F. K. C., van Breugel, M.
-> Successional syndromes of saplings in tropical secondary forests
+> (2021) Successional syndromes of saplings in tropical secondary
-> emerge from environment-dependent trait−demography relationships.
+> forests emerge from environment-dependent trait−demography
-> *Ecology Letters*.
+> relationships. *Ecology Letters*.
+DOI: 10.1111/ele.13784

 # Usage